kadricanul/whateveryouwantvoiceandchatbor/README.md

-# whateveryouwantvoiceandchatbor
+# whateveryouwantvoiceandchatbot
-A bot for your daily fun with firends on discord
+A bot for your daily fun with friends on discord